Your personal data – what is it?

 How we protect your personal data

-We will not transfer your personal data outside the European Economic Area unless either: you have given us your informed consent or, it is to a third country, territory or international organisation that has been assessed by the European Commission as ensuring an adequate level of protection and in the case of the U.S., they are certified with the EU-U.S. Privacy Shield. i.e. they themselves comply with the GDPR.
+We will not transfer your personal data outside the UK unless either: you have given us your explicit informed consent or, it is to a third country, territory or international organisation that has been assessed by the Secretary of State as meeting adequacy regulations, ensuring an adequate level of protection and in the case of the U.S., they are certified with the EU-U.S. Privacy Shield. i.e. they themselves comply with the UK GDPR.

 We have implemented generally accepted standards of technology and operational security in order to protect personal data from loss, misuse, or unauthorised alteration or destruction.
 Unfortunately, the transmission of information via the internet is not completely secure.
 Although we will do our best to protect your personal data, we cannot guarantee the security of your data transmitted to us; any transmission is at your own risk.
 Once we have received your information, we will use strict procedures and security features to try to prevent unauthorised access.